 Please contact the Jerome County Assessor’s Office at 208-644-2740 for more information.

 Online vehicle registration is now available.
 For more information please contact the Department of Motor Vehicles at 208-644-2730.

 We do not provide deeds, surveys or property lines.
-Please contact the recorder/clerk for more information.
+Please contact the recorder/auditor for more information.

 Mailing Address Change